Goblet cell: Allergic asthma

 The excessive mucus production seen in allergic asthma patients is due to goblet cell metaplasia, the differentiation of airway epithelial cells into mucin producing goblet cells.
 These cells produce the thick mucins MUC5AC and MUC5B, which clog the airway, leading to the airflow obstruction characteristic of asthma.

 Goblet cell metaplasia in allergic asthma is due to the action of the cytokine IL-13.
 IL-13 binds to the IL-4Rα receptor and initiates a STAT6 signalling response.
 Binding of IL-13 causes phosphorylation of tyrosine residues at the IL-4Rα.
 This results in docking of STAT6 monomers, which themselves are phosphorylated and then subsequently leave the receptor and congregate form STAT6 homodimers in the cytoplasm.
 These homodimers then enter the nucleus, where they bind to regulatory elements in the DNA, which affects the transcription of certain genes involved in mucus production.

 Induction of STAT6 signaling by IL-13 leads to increased of expression of 15-lipoxygenase (15-LO-1), which is an enzyme involved in the breakdown of unsaturated fatty acids.
 15-lipoxygenase acts by binding to phospholipids and yields hydroperoxy and epoxy metabolites.
 One such metabolite, 15-hydroxyeicosatetranoic acid (15-HETE), is released intracellularly, where it conjugates to phosphatidylethanolamine, a phospholipid component.
 15-HETE-PE induces expression of the mucin MUC5AC.

 Goblet cell carcinoids

 Goblet cell carcinoids are a class of rare tumors that form as a result of an excessive proliferation of both goblet and neuroendocrine cells.
 The majority of these tumors arise in the appendix and may present symptoms similar to the much more common acute appendicitis.
 The main treatment for localized goblet cells tumors is removal of the appendix, and sometimes removal of the right hemicolon is also performed.
 Disseminated tumors may require treatment with chemotherapy in addition to surgery.

 Metaplasia

 Barrett's esophagus is a metaplasia of the esophagus into intestinal epithelium, characterized by the presence of goblet cells.

+Colonic mucosa

+Bile acids are a significant factor in the etiology of colorectal cancer.
+Bile acids induce apoptosis in goblet cells of the colonic mucosa at bile acid concentrations that are comparable to those found in fecal water after high fat-meals.
+An association was observed between resistance to bile acid-induced apoptosis in goblet cells and colon cancer risk.